Amnah199/Wine-Recommender-System/vivino scraper/README.md

 This module is used to scrape vivino data from overview pages of vivino

+## Requirements

+In order to use this software following software has to be installed:

+- Python 3.x (In testing 3.8 was used)
+- all necessary pip packages:
+    use pip install -r requirements
+- Chrome with ChromeDriver (in testing Chrome 98 was used with ChromeDriver 98.0.4758.102) See [ChromeDriver Documentation](https://chromedriver.chromium.org/home) for more information The chromedriver file has to be copied to ./dependencies or the path has to be specified in the ./src/config/config.py

 ## Usage

-1. modify config.py.
-A sample configuration is provided.
-For info on configuration check the section config.
+1. modify the configs described below.
+2. Start scraping.
+Refer to Config below for more details about configuration.
-2. run wine_overview_scraper.py.
-Repeat for all
+2.1 run wine_overview_scraper.py.
+Repeat for all overview pages that you want to scraper 2.2 run wine_search_scraper.py.
 3. run combine_links to create a shared wines_export.csv with all links
 4. run wine_detail_page_scraper.py to scrape the vintage and taste data.
+5. The results are stored in ./export

 The easiest way to test this is using the vscode debug configurations.

 ## Config

-sleepTime: wait after every scraped element to avoid bot detection

-loadTime: time after which an element is assumed to not be available

-timeout: time after which the execution of the programm is cancelled because detail page is not available

-userAgent: userAgent thats used to avoid bot detection

-link: link to page thats scraped by wine_overview_scraper.py

-link_file_name: file with links created by wine_overview_scraper.py

-chromedriver_path: driver for selenium.
-For more info visit: <https://chromedriver.chromium.org/getting-started>
+There are three config files which are all located in src/config.

+- config.py is used as a general config file and used by all parts of the program
+- wine_overview_config.py is used to configure the overview page scraper.
+This includes link to scrape and output file.
+- wine_search_config.py is used to configure the wine search.
+This includes the output file.
+There is also wine_search.json which is used to provide search terms and matched local ids to be scraped.